LucyPill/Kanine_Means/README.md

 ## Github:
 Main Branch
-Most code in the master branch is production-ready.

 Main branch should include:
-* All code necessary to perform exploratory analysis
+* All code necessary to perform exploratory analysis: Generated all the csv files needed and cleaneing with pandas in jupyter notebook
 * Some code necessary to complete machine learning portion of project

+## Machine Learning:
+Data needed for this cleaned with pandas...

+## Database:
+Before data was imported into postgresSQL was cleaned with pandas and ERD showing relationships was generated.

+## Dashboard:
+* Storyboard on a Google Slide(s)
+* Description of the tool that will be used to create final dashboard: For this we will use Tablaeu